Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 ESIC provides social security to employees in case of sickness, disability, or death.
 The salary limit for ESIC deduction is ₹ 21,000 per month.

-The Employees’ State Insurance Corporation (ESIC) is a social security organisation established by the Indian government in 1948.
+The Employees’ State Insurance Corporation (ESIC) is a social security organization established by the Indian government in 1948.
 Its primary objective is to provide financial support to employees in case of sickness, disability, or death.
-The salary limit for ESIC deduction is decided by the government.
+The ESIC salary limit is decided by the government

 Employers can easily submit ESIC contributions online by filling out the ESIC Deduction online form.
 This form is available on the official ESIC website and requires basic information about the employee and the employer.
 Once the form is submitted, the employer can make the ESIC contributions through the online portal using a credit card, debit card, or net banking.